NCCG is a small

 - Time spent

-attending internet cult sessions at pre-determined times) .
+attending internet cult sessions at pre-scheduled times) .

 pattern in which the